 4. Use a Wakesurf Specific Rope

-A wakesurf specific rope is designed to be bigger, safer, and more convenient than traditional ropes.
-Always use a wakesurf rope and attach it to the pylon or tower where it will allow the handle to sit in the pocket of the wave.
+A wake surf-specific rope is designed to be bigger, safer, and more convenient than traditional ropes.
+Always use a wake surf string and attach it to the pylon or tower where it will allow the handle to sit in the pocket of the wave.
 This will help you maintain your balance and get the most out of your ride.

 5. Build a Wave

-To create the best wave for wakesurfing, add weight to one side of the boat, preferably the stern.
+To create the best wave for wake surfing, add weight to one side of the boat, preferably the stern.
 This will create a nice curl at the end of the wave, making it perfect for surfing.
-You can add weight using people, external bags or internal ballast tanks.
-It may take a few tries to get the wave to your liking, but make sure you don't exceed your boat's NMMA tag for maximum capacity.
-The ideal speed for wakesurfing is between 11 and 14 mph.
+Using people, external bags, or internal ballast tanks, you can add weight.
+It may take a few tries to get the wave to your liking, but ensure you stay within your boat's NMMA tag for maximum capacity.
+The ideal speed for wake surfing is between 11 and 14 mph.

 6. Get Up on the Board Carefully